Repositories and Content Source Roots

 Before configuring a site’s playbook, you’ll want to determine where to set up the content source roots in your repositories.

 A content source root is a location in a branch or tag (i.e., a reference) of a repository from where Antora begins looking for content source files.
 Think of the content source root as the entrance of the store where Antora shops.
-From the content source root, Antora looks for an antora.yml file, which identifies the component version basket, then scans for a collection of source files organized in a standard set of directories to add to that basket.
+From the content source root, Antora looks for an antora.yml file, which identifies the component version bucket, then scans for a collection of source files organized in a standard set of directories to add to that bucket.

 A repository can have many content source roots.
 You may have one content source root per branch or tag.
 Or you may have multiple content source roots per branch or tag defined using multiple start paths.
 You can also have a combination of both.
 Where you store the content source roots is up to you.